Zibsun/leands/docs/storymapping.md

 ## About Story Mapping

-?> Initially, it was formulated and popularized by Jeff Patton in [his book “User Story Mapping”](https://www.amazon.com/User-Story-Mapping-Discover-Product/dp/B08TZGKKF2).
+?> Initially, it was formulated and popularized by Jeff Patton in [his book "User Story Mapping"](https://www.amazon.com/User-Story-Mapping-Discover-Product/dp/B08TZGKKF2).
 It turned out to be surprisingly convenient for product design.
 We refined it for ML by adding a few finishing touches and the AI hypothesis generation step.

 ![User Story Mapping Book](_images/storymap-book.png)